A Unified Theory of Sinusoidal Activation Families for Implicit Neural Representations: A unified view of sinusoidal activations

 In this section, we present an initialization strategy tailored for networks utilizing STAF as the activation function.
 While STAF shares similarities with SIREN~\citep{Siren}, which employs \(\sin\) as its activation function, our initialization scheme is specifically designed to leverage the unique parameterization of STAF.
 To provide context, we first revisit the key aspects of SIREN's initialization scheme as discussed in~\citep{Siren}, and then highlight how our approach builds upon and extends these principles to enhance network performance and stability.

-In SIREN~\citep{Siren}, the input $X$ of a single neuron follows a uniform distribution $U(-1,1)$, and the activation function employed is $\rho(u) = \sin(u)$.
+In SIREN, the input $X$ of a single neuron follows a uniform distribution $U(-1,1)$, and the activation function employed is $\rho(u) = \sin(u)$.
 Consequently, the output of the neuron is given by $Y = \sin(aX+b)$, where $a,b \in \mathbb{R}$.
 The authors of \citep{Siren} claim that regardless of the choice of $b$, if $a > \frac{\pi}{2}$, the output $Y$ follows an arcsine distribution, denoted as $Arcsine(-1,1)$.
 However, it becomes apparent that this claim is not correct upon further examination.
-If the claim were true, $\mathbb{E}[Y]$ would be independent of $b$.
-Let's calculate it in a more general case, where instead of the interval $[-1,1]$, we consider an arbitrary interval $[c,d]$ for the input $X$.
+If the claim were true, the moments of $Y$ would be independent of $b$.
+However, this only occurs when $a = n\pi$.
+We have demonstrated this in the Appendix \ref{assessing_dist}.